 The Family and Child Life Major emphasizes skills in interpersonal communication, oral presentation, leadership, problem solving, and conflict resolution.
 Students choose to specialize in either Family Science or Child Life.

-Students wishing to declare a major in family studies must have a cumulative GPA of 2.7.
-Family studies majors may not take 300- to 400-level FS courses until they have completed the following requirements: a 2.7 cumulative GPA, completed a minimum of three hours of FS courses with a grade of B or higher.
+Students wishing to declare a major in Family and Child Life must have a cumulative GPA of 2.7.
+Family and Child Life majors may not take 300- or 400-level FCL courses until they have completed the following requirements: a 2.7 cumulative GPA, completed a minimum of three credit hours of FCL courses with a grade of B or higher.

 Many professions involve direct or indirect contact with children and families.
 For instance, counselors, psychologists, social service workers, teachers, nutritionists, public health officials, attorneys, law enforcement officers, and others may interact with children or with parents in their practice.
 Students pursuing careers where they will have contact with children and families should have some basic understanding of child development and family processes and should consider a minor in Family Science or Child Development.